 Cash consists of deposits in financial institutions.
-At times, such deposits may be in excess of the Federal Deposit Insurance Corporation (FDIC) insurance limit.
-At June 30, 2016, there were no amounts exceeding FDIC insurance coverage.
+Deposits in financial institutions are insured by the Federal Deposit Insurance Corporation (FDIC) up to a limit of \$250,000 per institution.
+At June 30, 2017 and 2016, the School held approximately \$14,307 and \$0, respectively, in excess of this limit.
 The School has no policy regarding deposit custodial credit risk.